 - There’s plenty of examples of creating ‘how-to’s’, DIY craft workshops, and digital community art projects on the UK’s GetCreative festival site.

-- Record a craft how-to and ask participants to post them online, tagging you or your organization.
+- Record a how-to craft program and ask participants to post their finished pieces online, tagging you or your organization.

 - Get inspired by some of the major global museums who have put virtual tours up on their sites.